Serialcomms/COM-Port-Enumeration-VBA/Minimal/ReadMe.md

 ### COM Port Enumeration VBA

-Function here calls Win32 API to retrieve COM port count and numbers and generate names only.
+Function here calls Win32 API to retrieve COM port count and numbers and generate com port names only.
 Further development required to use with Office applications.

 #### Public Function